 Yesterday we arrived in Ayutthaya and set up camp in a hostel called Tony’s Place.
-While there are some minor flaws (zero water pressure in the shower) this is hands down the coolest place I have ever stayed at while abroad.
-The whole front of the building is a giant deck/restaurant which is swarming with a mix of traveling folk and it’s directly across the street from Christine’s favorite bar, Chang House.
+While there are some minor flaws (zero water pressure in the shower), this is hands down the coolest place I have ever stayed at while abroad.
+The whole front of the building is a giant deck/restaurant that is swarming with a mix of traveling folk, and it’s directly across the street from Christine’s favorite bar, Chang House.

-There is WiFi and decent food in the terrace as well as a tourist information desk, it very much blurs the line between hotel and hostel.
-Everyone here is super friendly and I’m typing this while eating a delicious BLT breakfast (I got a little tired of chicken and rice).
+There is WiFi and decent food on the terrace, as well as a tourist information desk.
+It very much blurs the line between hotel and hostel.
+Everyone here is super friendly, and I’m typing this while eating a delicious BLT breakfast (I got a little tired of chicken and rice.)

-Our room has cable tv so we settled in and relaxed for a bit and flipped through stations before settling on MTV Africa (an odd thing to broadcast since Thailand is not in Africa).
-I haven’t watched MTV in years, in fact I’ve been pretty actively boycotting it since around 1997, so whenever I do catch it for a while I’m always blown away by what I see.
+Our room has cable TV, so we settled in and relaxed for a bit and flipped through stations before settling on MTV Africa (an odd thing to broadcast since Thailand is not in Africa).
+I haven’t watched MTV in years.
+In fact, I’ve been pretty actively boycotting it since around 1997, so whenever I do catch it for a while, I’m always blown away by what I see.
 8 videos in a row and 7 of them (including Justin Bieber and Miley Cyrus) clearly used and overused auto-tune.
 I’m sickened, is there any musical talent required anymore?
 Geez.
-Anyway this frightened me worse when I realized I was watching MTV Africa, not MTV US, these pop stars and the ads for Jersey Shore are representing America to a lot of people and they look up to it, that is really scary.
+Anyway, this frightened me worse when I realized I was watching MTV Africa, not MTV US, these pop stars and the ads for Jersey Shore represent America to many people, and they look up to it.
+That is frightening.

-After that we went to Chang house and hung out with Christine’s friend Earth.
+After that, we went to Chang House and hung out with Christine’s friend Earth.
 Awesome guy, we split a bottle of “Blend” whiskey (Distilled by Red Bull, cheap and not half bad, considering) and attempted to overcome language barriers and had a good laugh doing so.
-From there we went to another bar where Earth’s band was playing and found some French guys and Christine’s coworker Dan from the UK.
-We had a really good time talking about cultural differences and I wound up telling the one gentleman from Paris my trick to getting a Parisian to speak English, he had a really good laugh and admitted he had no doubt it would work.
+From there, we went to another bar where Earth’s band was playing and found some French guys and Christine’s coworker, Dan, from the UK.
+We had a great time talking about cultural differences, and I wound up telling the one gentleman from Paris my trick to getting a Parisian to speak English.
+He had a hearty laugh and admitted he had no doubt it would work.

-Thai covers of American music are actually really huge over here in the touristy areas but they are quite amusing to those of us who natively speak English because most, not all, of the singers don’t understand the words to what they’re singing.
-The singers will butcher the lyrics but hit the notes, tones and timing near perfectly.
+Thai covers of American music are actually really huge over here in the touristy areas.
+Still, they are quite amusing to those who natively speak English.
+I’ve been told that most (but not all) of the singers don’t understand the words to what they’re singing.
+It strikes me as believable as if you listen closely, many of the singers will butcher the lyrics but hit the notes, tones, and timing near perfectly.
 It’s an amazing phenomenon and very entertaining nonetheless.
-From there it was time for bed, but as a whole the day turned out to be really enlightening and fun.
+From there, it was time for bed.
+As a whole, the day turned out to be really enlightening and fun.

-Today we’re catching a boat tour around the city and checking outcome old ruins, I can’t wait to take pictures and to share them with y’all.
+Today we’re catching a boat tour around the city and checking outcome old ruins.
+I can’t wait to take pictures and share them with y’all.
 Cheers!